 Immediately after your incident, you should report the accident to someone who works on the property.
 Government offices and other facilities have required incident reports to fill out following an accident.
 Reporting your incident in a timely manner will ensure that the government property files the incident report, acknowledging your accident.

 The timelines for personal injury cases are already strict, with a one-year statute of limitations.
 Government properties have even shorter required notices.
 If you miss your window to submit a proper notice of injury, you may lose your right to file a case.
 A proper notice of injury will include:

 In addition to submitting the notice of injury in time, it is \ critical that you submit it to the correct governmental entity.
 When you are in a government building, it is easy to understand that property would require your notice of injury.
 However, public spaces, such as sidewalks, may not have straightforward ownership.
 You should always verify the correct entity to send your notice of injury to so that you do not miss your window to file.

 Personal injury claims against the government also have limits on the damages you can recover.
 The exact amount will depend on the entity you are suing.
 If the property owner is liable for your injuries, you should still file a lawsuit, but be aware that your compensation amount may not be as high as you want it to be.

-Because of the strict requirements on time limits and filing processes against government entities, it is critical that you contact a skilled attorney as quickly as possible.
-The team of Knapp & Roberts is dedicated to making a difference in the lives of our clients.
+Because of the strict requirements on time limits and filing processes against government entities, it is critical that you contact a skilled Phoenix trial attorney as quickly as possible.
+The team at Knapp & Roberts is dedicated to making a difference in the lives of our clients.
 We understand the strict requirements of filing claims against the government and can help you navigate your necessary actions to start your case on time and see it through to the end.